cair/Axis_and_Allies/README.md

 Some notes about the current release:

-The board, has to be a square (nxn).
+The board, has to be a square (nxn) and it has to be even numbers (2x2, 4x4).
 Units are not allowed to move diagonally.
 Only infantry and tanks are implemented.
 No water tiles.